 In addition to using cress in fresh bouquets, you can easily dry stems to use as a fantastic addition to autumn bouquets and wreaths.
 To dry, hang bunches upside down in a warm, dry place out of direct sunlight.

-Harvest when seed wands have fully formed to the tip.
-Expect a vase life of 10 days.
+Harvest when seed wands have fully formed to the tip and the top blooms have faded.
+Expect a vase life of 7 to 10 days.

 Jewels of Opar (pictured above) produces dense mounds of chartreuse foliage that give way to long, airy wands covered in tiny pink, star-shaped flowers that mature into miniature glowing red-orange beads.
-It’s an incredible plant in the late summer/early autumn garden and a must-grow for autumn bouquets and wearable flowers.
+It’s an incredible plant in the late-summer and early-autumn garden and a must-grow for autumn bouquets and wearable flowers.

 Harvest after flowers have dropped and seedpods appear.
 Expect a vase life of at least a week.